Terms and Agreement

-- The character of the exhibits is subject to the approval of ASHI Management.
+- Character of the exhibits is subject to the approval of the ASHI Exhibit Management.
 The right is reserved to refuse applications of concern not meeting standards required or expected, as well as the right to curtail exhibits or parts thereof which reflect unfavorably on the character of the meeting.
 Non-professional products or services are not permitted to be displayed.
-This applies to displays, literature, advertising, novelties, souvenirs, the conduct of persons, etc.
+This applies to displays, literature, advertising, novelties, souvenirs, conduct of persons, etc.

 Children’s Admission to the Exhibit Hall

 Children under the age of 17 will not be permitted in the exhibit hall.
 In the event of such restrictions or eviction, ASHI management is not liable for any refund of any amount paid hereunder.